Cristian Montaño: Port Vale

-He scored a "goal-of-the season contender" in a 3–2 home defeat to Leyton Orient on 29 November 2020, "charging forward [from left-back] and bending the ball into the top corner with his weaker right foot".
+He scored a "goal-of-the-season contender" in a 3–2 home defeat to Leyton Orient on 29 November 2020, "charging forward [from left-back] and bending the ball into the top corner with his weaker right foot".
+He was named on the League Two Team of the Week for his performance during the 6–3 win at Bolton Wanderers on 5 December.
 Port Vale appointed former Bristol Rovers boss Darrell Clarke as the club's new manager and he expressed his surprise at how well Montaño could play at left-back.
 He was sent off for dissent in his final game for the club, much to Clarke's anger.
 At the end of the 2020–21 season however, it was announced that Montano's contract would not be renewed and he would be leaving the club later that month.

 Livingston

 On 12 May 2021, Montaño signed for Scottish Premiership club Livingston on a two-year deal with the club having the option of an additional year following a lengthy pursuit by manager David Martindale.
 Injuries restricted him to just 11 appearances and six starts in the first half of the 2021–22 season, only managing to get a run of games in December.
-However he was then again sidelined with a hamstring injury.
+However, he was then again sidelined with a hamstring injury.
 On 5 February, he was sent off after receiving two yellow cards during a 2–1 win over Aberdeen at the Almondvale Stadium.
-He started just seven league games for the "Lions" in his debut season, featuring nineteen times in total.
+He started just seven league games for the "Lions" in his debut season, featuring 19 times in total.
+However, he started the 2022–23 season in fine form, and his third goal of the campaign moved Livingston into third place with a 1–0 win over Kilmarnock on 17 September.
+He ended the season with four Premiership goals from 25 starts and six substitute appearances.
+He was sidelined for six weeks after sustaining a calf injury in training in August 2023.
+He picked up another injury in January.
+He was named on the Premiership Team of the Week for his performance in a 2–1 win over St Johnstone on 11 May 2024.
+On 30 March 2025, he won the Scottish Challenge Cup with Livingston as they beat Queen's Park by five goals to nil in the final at the Falkirk Stadium.
+Promotion back to the Premiership was then secured with a 5–3 aggregate victory over Ross County in the play-off final.